animal-tree/Another-Version/2-Opposing-views.md

 > [!WARNING]
 > By the way, the scariest nightmare I ever had, over and over that whole night, was the day I injected Dupilumab the first time.
 I remember my housemate at the time in the other room and I wanted to wake him.
 That's how scared I was.
 The nightmare was of a tall skinny slenderman, who kept approaching to "assault" me.
 Every time I closed my eyes and fell asleep, he'd reappear.
 Again and again, for that whole night.
 I never had a nightmare like that before.
 It was vivid.

-`Other side effects, later, included temporarily worsened eczema, and fingernails turning purple and bending like putty.`

 ## Psychiatry at the University of Rochester's Strong Hospital

 I'm $5\text{'}5\text{'' } 110\text{lb}$.